TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 R. Definitions beginning with the letter R:

-(3) “refresher course”, a formal program that has both didactic and clinical components designed to prepare a nurse who has been out of practice to re-enter the profession;
+(2) “refresher course”, means a formal program that has both didactic and clinical components designed to prepare a nurse who has been out of practice to re-enter the profession;

-(4) “reinstatement”, the process whereby a license which has been subject to revocation or suspension, is returned to its former status by individual board action; this process always involves board action, and requires filing of a form and payment of the reinstatement fee;
+(3) “reinstatement”, means the process whereby a license which has been subject to revocation or suspension, is returned to its former status by board action, which may require filing of a form and payment of a reinstatement fee;

 S. Definitions beginning with the letter S:

-(5) “supervision/direction”, initial verification of a person’s knowledge and skills in the performance of a specific function or activity followed by periodic observation, direction and evaluation of that person’s knowledge and skills as related to the specific functions or activity;
+(3) “supervision/direction”, means initial verification of a person’s knowledge and skills in the performance of a specific function or activity followed by periodic observation, direction and evaluation of that person’s knowledge and skills as related to the specific functions or activity.

 W. Definitions beginning with the letter W: [RESERVED]